Analysis | How people who should know better abuse math to bolster the ‘election fraud’ lie

 Or, more to the point, like being surprised that an estimate of voter turnout based on four counties in Michigan correlates strongly to voter turnout in nine counties in Michigan — including the four used to generate the “sixth-degree polynomial” (that complicated formula) in the first place.

-This, however, is what the analysis of Douglas Frank, PhD offers.
+This, however, is what the analysis of Douglas Frank, PhD, offers.
 Frank’s analysis of voter data in Michigan has led him to determine with seeming authority that the election results in that state were rigged, tailored to match the precise formula he himself derived from the state’s results.
-Claims like Frank’s analysis of Michigan have earned him the attention of MyPillow CEO Mike Lindell, whose efforts to prove that voter fraud occurred in 2020 has led him to elevate all sorts of unfounded allegations about last year’s presidential election.
+Claims like Frank’s analysis of Michigan have earned him the attention of MyPillow chief executive Mike Lindell, whose efforts to prove that voter fraud occurred in 2020 has led him to elevate all sorts of unfounded allegations about last year’s presidential election.
 Frank’s analysis has convinced others, too, with the conservative polling firm Rasmussen Reports elevating a write-up of his allegations over the weekend.

-Rasmussen highlighted a different part of Frank’s assessment, the idea that some 66,000 Michigan voters cast ballots in last year’s election who weren’t in voter rolls last October.
-As The Post’s Lenny Bronner quickly pointed out, Michigan has same-day voter registration, so those 66,000 voters are almost certainly just people who actually weren’t registered in October but who voted anyway.
+Rasmussen highlighted a different part of Frank’s assessment, the idea that about 66,000 Michigan voters cast ballots in last year’s election who weren’t in voter rolls in October.
+As The Washington Post’s Lenny Bronner quickly pointed out, Michigan has same-day voter registration, so those 66,000 voters are almost certainly just people who actually weren’t registered in October but who voted anyway.

 The firm, which consistently showed more favorable approval data for Donald Trump over the course of his presidency than other pollsters, has repeatedly elevated dubious and unfounded fraud claims over the past few months.
 That’s aligned with a broader shift in its public-facing presence to be more aggressive toward critics from the mainstream media.
-(Last year, it accused me of “republishing a defamatory falsehood [and] committing fraud” for pointing out that its 2018 general-election polling showed Republicans with a 1-point lead over the Democrats in an election where Democrats won more votes in House races national by a nearly 10-percentage-point margin.)
+(Last year, it accused me of “republishing a defamatory falsehood [and] committing fraud” for pointing out that its 2018 general-election polling showed Republicans with a one-point lead over the Democrats in an election where Democrats won more votes in House races national by a nearly 10-point margin.)
 Responding to Bronner’s tweet, Rasmussen offered the equivalent of a “just asking questions” shrug.

 It should know better than to take Frank’s analysis at face value.
 This is a polling firm, after all, a company whose business is statistical analysis.
 Yet, there it was, sharing Frank’s claims uncritically.

-Frank has been working with an attorney named Matthew DePerno, who’s been sharing graphs from Frank’s presentation on Twitter with a bit of colorful commentary.
+Frank has been working with an attorney named Matthew DePerno, who has been sharing graphs from Frank’s presentation on Twitter with a bit of colorful commentary.

 So what do those graphs show?
 What our third sandwich chart shows: that a prediction of how many votes would be cast in a Michigan county by age derived from the number of votes cast in a Michigan county by age correlates with the number of votes cast in a Michigan county by age.
 Frank does a lot of hand-waving on the side, like that discrepancy between the October voter roll and votes cast and by including comparisons of Census Bureau population estimates — which appear to be five-year averages of the population from 2015 to 2019 — are lower than the number of registered voters in some places.
 (Frank does point out that this could be a function of outdated voter rolls, but he doesn’t dwell on it.)